mikeperry-tor/circpad-sim/README.md

 for Tor.
 That Tor branch adds patches to instrument Tor such that it logs cell events at the client, guard, middle, exit, or any other position.
-Additionally, it provides a unit test that can take input trace files and apply circuit padding machines to them.
+Additionally, it provides a unit test that can take input trace files and apply circuit padding machines to them, producing defended traces.

 With both pieces together, your Tor client and Tor relays can record undefended (non-padded) traces and then apply padding machines to these